-Throughout each NURS Clinical course, there are Clinical evaluations completed by the instructor along with written clinical assignments.
-There is a specific clinical evaluation and assignment standards required for progression in the following clinical courses:
+Throughout each NURS Clinical course, students' clinical performance is evaluated by the instructor, alongside completion of written clinical assignments.
+Students must meet clinical evaluation and assignment standards to progress in clinical courses as follows:

-NURS 1545, NURS 2541, and NURS 2546
+NURS 1545, NURS 2541, and NURS 2546 Clinical Assignment Policies:

-Clinical Assignment Policies as follows:

 1. Students must complete 100% of all clinical assignments, whether excused or unexcused absence.
-If a student fails to complete 100% of clinical assignments but has a final grade above 79.9%, the final grade will be dropped to 79.9% or a C^+ , and the student will not progress in the program.
+If a student fails to complete 100% of clinical assignments but has a final grade above 79.9%, the final grade awarded will be 79.9% or a C+, and the student will not progress in the program.

 2. Students must complete 100% of each clinical assignment.
-If an assignment is submitted incomplete, the student will receive the grade earned from the incomplete assignment, but will be required to redo the assignment until it is 100% completed.
-If a student fails to redo an assignment but has a final grade above 79.9%, the final grade for the clinical course will be dropped to 79.9% or a C+, and the student will not progress in the program
+If an assignment is submitted incomplete, the student will receive the grade earned from the incomplete assignment but will be required to redo the assignment until it is 100% completed.
+If a student fails to redo an assignment but has a final grade above 79.9%, the final grade awarded for the clinical course will be 79.9% or a C+, and the student will not progress in the program.